 There are many plastic clays that swell considerably when water is added to them and then shrink with the loss of water.
-Foundations constructed on these clays (if thicker stratum I clays are encountered or if clayey fills used) are subjected to large uplifting forces caused by the swelling.
+Foundations constructed on these clays are subjected to large uplifting forces caused by the swelling.

 In the characterization of a building site, two major factors that contribute to potential shrink-swell problems must be considered.
 Problems can arise if a) the soil has expansive or shrinkage properties and b) the environmental conditions that cause moisture changes to occur in the soil.